Jurors in R. Kelly trial dismissed for the day after one is replaced; defense argument to resume Tuesday

 “What is striking is the U.S. government trying to get Derrel McDavid, and in so doing moving away from what their own witnesses said,” Brindley said.

-Brindley chose to abandon the lectern and instead stood directly in front of the jury, walking back and forth with a microphone pinned to his lapel.
+Brindley chose to abandon the lectern for his arguments, and instead stood directly in front of the jury, walking back and forth with a microphone pinned to his lapel.
 The microphone seemed superfluous, given that Brindley spoke at top volume for most of his presentation.

 He argued in the cadence of a preacher, waving his hands and thrusting his fingers in the air to emphasize certain things.